Tsering Hannaford is a realist painter based in Adelaide, South Australia.

 Following the values of her father, artist Robert Hannaford, Tsering's work centres around working from life.

-Portraiture is a focus of her practice and she has been hung twice in the Archibald Prize (2015, 2016).
+Portraiture is a focus of her practice and she has been hung three times in the Archibald Prize (2015, 2016,2017).
 In 2014 she was highly commended for the Portia Geach Memorial Award and she has been a semi-finalist in the Doug Moran National Portrait Prize (2014).

 Tsering’s still life paintings explore themes of impermanence and renewal.